ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/heatmap_palette.md

 ---
+noindex: true
-Title: "Palette Colormap - ScottPlot 4.1 Cookbook"
+title: "Palette Colormap - ScottPlot 4.1 Cookbook"
 Description: "Heatmap data can be presented using a colormap defined by a fixed set of colors."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71